DorianBD/ArduinoML-kernel/externals/antlr/README.md

 | Analog IN       | 	A0(14), A1(15), A2(16), A3(17), A4(18), A5(19) |
 | Digital IN/OUT  | 	0 - 13                                         |
 | PWM (Analog OUT)	| 3, 5, 6, 9, 10, 11                              |

+### Example

+`mvn exec:java -Dexec.args=src/main/resources/pin_allocation_too_many_analogOutput.arduinoml`
+-> show that the pinAllocator will throw an exception if the user tries to allocate more than 6 analogOutput components

+`mvn exec:java -Dexec.args=src/main/resources/pin_allocation_type.arduinoml`
+-> show that pinAllocator allocate the pins correctly according to the type of the component and if it's an input or an output

+`mvn exec:java -Dexec.args=src/main/resources/pin_allocation_multiActuatorDemo.arduinoml`
+->  This scenario shows dynamic allocation for a complex mix of sensors and actuators (two digital and two analog).
+The transitions between states demonstrate that each component is correctly configured.

+`mvn exec:java -Dexec.args=src/main/resources/pin_allocation_allon.arduinoml`
+-> This case tests the limits of your extension, requiring dynamic allocation for several digital and analog components.